Pascal1414/SetBackgroundImage/README.md

 # Install

+## Clone the repository

+Clone the repository to your computer.

+## Run the .bat file

-To install the app run the `install.bat` file.
+Run the `install.bat` file.

 ```cmd
 install.bat